-In almost all cases satisfactory operating conditions can be achieved by adjusting the elevation of the Fiber Filter.
-However in some cases, driving the Fiber Filter with a Variable Frequency Drive can be useful in optimizing performance.
-The use of a VFD can be valuable during initial start-up for establishing the best pulley ratio for future fixed speed operation (if a belt drive is used).
+In almost all cases satisfactory operating conditions can be achieved by adjusting the elevation of the Fiber Filter and, if possible, flow rate to the Fiber Filter.
+Occasionally, driving the Fiber Filter with a Variable Frequency Drive can be useful in optimizing performance.
+Keep in mind that the frequency at which unfiltered liquid is splashed against the inside of the fabric sleeve is critical for inducing vibration in the sleeve.
+This vibration helps keep the sleeve clean and reduces the need for backflushing.